degenspot/onchainsage/README.md

 **"See the Unseen, Trade the Future."**

-OnChain Sage is an AI-driven, decentralized trading assistant that combines real-time social sentiment analysis with on-chain market data to identify high-potential crypto tickers.
-By integrating data from Twitter, Raydium, Dex Screener, and more, OnChain Sage empowers crypto traders with actionable insights to make informed decisions.
+OnChain Sage is an AI-driven, fully decentralized trading assistant that harnesses real-time social sentiment analysis and on-chain market data to identify high-potential crypto opportunities.
+Built on Starknet with Dojo, it integrates data from X, Raydium, and Dex Screener, empowering traders with actionable signals and a competitive community forum.
+This open-source platform prioritizes transparency, scalability, and community governance.

 ## Table of Contents